The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Environment
 The Development Environment in this course will learn you about the following subjects:

-1) Virtual Machine hosting: Virtualbox (Installation and Use)
+1) Virtual Machine hosting: Virtualbox (Installation and Use).

-2) The Linux Operating System: Ubuntu LTS (Long-Term Support version)
+2) The Linux Operating System: Ubuntu LTS (Long-Term Support version).

 3) The programming languages used are Python and TypeScript/JavaScript.
-  - Installation scripts are programmed as bash shell scripts.
+  - installation scripts are programmed as bash shell scripts;
-  - Finally there is a small script written in Java used to create the links for the topographical map tiles between the nautical objects on them from OpenSeaMap and the nautical map icons to generate the map tiles for all the map zoom levels to store in the cache folders of the tile server.
+  - there is also a small script written in Java used to create the links for the topographical map tiles between the nautical objects on them from OpenSeaMap and the nautical map icons to generate the map tiles for all the map zoom levels to store in the cache folders of the tile server.

 4) Declarative languages: SQL for relational databases and for webpages of the the end-user webapplications HTML5 and CSS3 are used.